neuralmagic/docs/README.md

 <!--
-Copyright (c) 2021 - present / Neuralmagic, Inc. All Rights Reserved.
+Copyright (c) 2021 - 2025 / Neuralmagic, Inc. All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.